aconstlink/motor/README.md

 motor is a software framework for real-time interactive audio/visual applications and is a personal endeavour into real-time engine coding.

 Sample code using the engine can be found in the [sample suites](https://github.com/aconstlink/motor_suites) repository.
 The engine itself does not contain any sample code!
+I also stream my progress regularly on [Twitch](https://www.twitch.tv/aconstlink) and I also conserve on [YouTube](https://www.youtube.com/@aconstlink).

 ## Platform Prerequisites